X050/X050.github.io/README.md

+# My blog:
-# My blog built with Hugo and deployed using GitHub Actions!
+Built with Hugo and deployed using GitHub Actions!